SE-PRG/azmitool/Testing.md

 This is still work in progress!
 Once completed we can remove reference to pipelines above.
-Later we need to add release pipeline also, that would include
+Later we need to add release pipeline also, that would include also compliance requirements.

 Unified pipeline will create `azmi` executable from the source code.
 It can be executed also on a dev branch.